msmur/blog/content/dev/making-sense-of-idempotency/one.md

 ## The Introduction

-I would start with a long-winded introduction of sorts but the definition isn't too complicated and I think the RFC defines it clearly (and simply)
+I could start with a long-winded introduction of sorts but the definition isn't too complicated and I think the RFC defines it clearly (and simply)
 enough: [RFC 7231: Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content](https://www.rfc-editor.org/rfc/rfc7231#section-4.2.2).